-Steering Wheel Radio Remote Control
+Radio Remote Control

-An additional hand-held remote allows these same conveniences for the passenger.
-The handheld radio remote is included in your InfoCase.
+A hand-held remote control for the radio lets you control the radio from a distance for your convenience.
+The remote control is included in your InfoCase.

 Radio Power Switch

 The Radio Power switch lets you connect the dash radio to the coach batteries with the ignition switch turned off for listening while parked.
 This prevents accidental draining of the chassis battery with prolonged use of the radio.